Last Updated on September 7, 2020 by Lou Wheeler

-I’ve been playing in bands for a large portion of my life, and usually I’m the most tech-oriented.
+I’ve been playing in bands for a large portion of my life, and usually, I’m the most tech-oriented in the group.
 This has almost always meant that not only was I a musician, but I also was the web designer, graphics guy, and whatever else that may come along with that.
-This means I’ve spent way more time than I would have liked to in the search for WordPress music themes.
-And that’s what we’re going to take a look at today.
+I’ve spent way more time than I would have liked to in the search for the best WordPress music theme for whichever band I was in at the time, but I’ve found some great stuff out there.

 Choosing the best WordPress music theme for your band